 The first 5 tenants of Military Crashpad

 We brought in more partners and purchased another home, and another until we had five!
-It was then that I realized this could be so much more than a rental business.
+It was then that I realized this could be so much more than a property rental business.
 I had a vision of a service that would provide to all military members, not just Air Force pilots.
 Our vision began to extend beyond our small group of pilots and moved toward the entirety of our country’s service men and women.
-Today, we not only provide the best off-base living for our service members on TDY, but we also transformed our website to be a helpful tool for anyone in the military looking for other lodging options whether it was temporary or permanent.
-Together, with my irreplaceable partners, we continue to strive to find ways to contribute to those who serve our country.
+Today, we not only provide the best off-base living for our service members on TDY, but we also transformed our website to be a helpful tool for anyone in the military looking for other military lodging options whether it was temporary or permanent.
+Together, with my amazing partners, we continue to strive to find ways to contribute to those who serve our country.

 Hatton (far left), Jeremy (far right), Johnny (being thrown into the solo pool)